astrodud/junkey/README.md

 Fails with obscure errors on Julia 0.2.0.

 <a name="Running"/>
+## To run

 Change to the directory **containing** the junkey directory and start julia

-in Julia,
+in Julia:

     julia> load("junkey/main.jl")

-will run on the default (H. pylori), 100 iterations.
+will run the algorithm on the default (H. pylori), for 100 iterations.
 Will take ~an hour.